lievshynam-source/JobRadar.-Agent-Powered-SaaS-for-Job-Seekers/README.md

 Meanwhile, technical automation tools can help, but usually require setup skills that many users do not have.

-JobRadar explores a simpler alternative: a company-first job-tracking workflow for users who want a calmer and more focused search process.
+JobRadar explores a simpler alternative: job seekers choose the companies they want to monitor, and the agent tracks those sources for relevant roles.

 ---